developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Security Configuration - Action Remove Key Name

-This Managed Configuration allows an Administrator using an EMM to specify the name of a key to be removed and should be specified if and only if the Action value ***Remove Key*** is chosen for the Managed Configuration **Security Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the name of a key to be removed and should be specified only if the Action value ***Remove Key*** is chosen for the Managed Configuration **Security Configuration - Action**.

 ### Security Configuration - Encrypt SD Card Key Name

-This Managed Configuration allows an Administrator using an EMM to specify the name of a key to be used to encrypt the SD card and should be specified if and only if the Action value ***Encrypt SD Card*** is chosen for the Managed Configuration **Security Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the name of a key to be used to encrypt the SD card and should be specified only if the Action value ***Encrypt SD Card*** is chosen for the Managed Configuration **Security Configuration - Action**.

 ### Security Configuration - Instant Screen Lock on Power Key